EVENTS

 Check out the Music Box!

 Join us this Saturday at 4 p.m. at the Empire Arts Center for Conversations Across Cultures!
-This week, learn about Ghana with Isaac Karikari.
-Free and open to all—come connect, learn, and celebrate the culture of Ghana!
+This week, learn about Bosnia.
+Free and open to all.
+Come connect, learn, and celebrate the culture of Bosnia!

 Supported by the Sam A. Johnson Arts & Humanities Fund

 Join us this Saturday at 4 p.m. at the Empire Arts Center for Conversations Across Cultures!
-This week, discover the vibrant culture of Bolivia with Carolina Caballero and Alexandro Carvajal.
-Learn about Bolivian traditions and daily life, and take part in a lively discussion.
-Free and open to all—come connect, learn, and celebrate the richness of Bolivian culture!
+This week, learn about Korea with Hylee Lee.
+Free and open to all.
+Come connect, learn, and celebrate the culture of Korea!

 Supported by the Sam A. Johnson Arts & Humanities Fund